ballerina-platform/ballerina-release/release-notes/swan-lake-alpha3-release-note.md

 ##### WebSocket Package Updates

 Introduced auth support for the websocket client.
-Bearer token, Basic auth, JWT and OAuth2 support has been introduced with the websocket client declarative authentication.
+Bearer token, Basic auth, JWT, and OAuth2 support has been introduced with the WebSocket client declarative authentication.

 Introduced HTTP cookie support for the WebSocket client.
 ```ballerina